niclaswue/ATOW-Prediction/documentation/project_overview.md

 ### CreativeWeightPreprocessor
 ### CleanDatasetPreprocessor

-The final dataset has a number of features in addition to the features provided by the PRC Data Challenge training/challenge data.
-A comprehensive overview of these features is available [here](dataset_overview.md).

 ## Final Submission Dataset
 The final submission dataset is once again cleaned, because we found a lot of less important features during our analysis.
 These feature columns are removed from the dataset with the `CleanDatasetPreprocessor.py`, before the model is trained.

 ## Extensibility
 We purposefully designed our project to be able to include various data sources and different machine learning models:

 1. **New Data Sources**